I wrote this post in June 2020, before Zani was diagnosed with cancer and passed away three months later. I’m leaving it in the present tense.

 Then I went home and cried.
 Zani had an eye that was unresponsive to meds and the doctor was recommending scary surgery.
 She had an awful-looking, still-mysterious sore nose.
 But I was crying because she had to wear a muzzle for 30 seconds and the eye doctor misunderstood her.
 He thought sweet Zani was aggressive.
 That’s what took me down.

-I reviewed the possibilities for Zani’s diagnosis and learned that when dogs need topical treatments for nose conditions they generally have to wear one of those nylon mesh muzzles anyway.
+I reviewed the possibilities for Zani’s diagnosis and learned that when dogs need topical treatments for nose conditions, they often have to wear one of those nylon mesh muzzles anyway.
 It’s to prevent them from licking their noses for a few minutes while the medicine works.

 The handwriting was on the wall.
-I bought a couple of the nylon muzzles.
+I bought two nylon muzzles.

 I’ve also started doing a lot more head handling and non-painful eye stuff to get the ratio of pleasant face-handling experiences higher.
 I’ll face the matching law head-on and see if I can decrease the evasive head jerk.
 I also need to practice manual muzzle restraint.
 And I need to condition her to a nylon muzzle.
 (All while still giving eight medicinal eye drops per day, four of which are painful.)